Got one of those shiny Mac laptops, but Linux has you realising computer freedom is best?

 Mac OS is going to bitch and moan that you have a volume it can’t read inserted.
 If it says Eject, click that, otherwise type diskutil eject /dev/disk2.

-Partitioning your hard drive
+Step 3: Partitioning your Macintosh hard drive

 This part chops your disk up in the way you want it.
 Back in the bad old days of Linux, you used to have to download a partition manager and use that to resize your disk.
 These days, that’s mainly gone, but because of Journaled, Encrypted HFS+ partitions, that’s not a good idea to let a Linux based partition manager loose with, unless you want to toast your Mac OS data.